muratk5n/thirdwave/en/2022/07/dried-turkey-veg.md

 Note: If swiss chards are not available, similar green veg low in iron can be used.
 Instead of yogurt, tallow is fine too, melt, pour on dried meat, mix.

+Note: If high-fat dry cheese such as brynza is not available, dedhyd your own, or buy tallow, melt, pour on the poultry.
+Alternatively dry yogurt.